How to Read a Hospital Monitor and Interpret Key Parameters

 When to Worry

 You should worry if your temperature is higher or lower than normal.
 High temperatures often come from infections like COVID-19, flu, or pneumonia.
 Bacterial infections, like sepsis or urinary tract infections, can also cause fever.
-Low temperatures can happen with some illnesses or after surgery.
+Low temperatures can happen with some illnesses or after surgery — hospitals often use disposable warming blankets during and after procedures to prevent hypothermia.
 If you see a sudden change, tell your nurse right away.

 Tip: Always ask your care team if you have questions about your breathing or temperature numbers.
 They can help you know what the numbers mean for your health.